vernonk/patternguide/README.md

 ### `gulp localize`

-The purpose behind `gulp localize` is to allow you the ability to pull down any asset from the web to work on locally.
-This enables you to fetch data requests for offline development, full HTML pages for rapid prototyping and debugging, etc.
+The purpose behind `gulp localize` is to allow you the ability to pull down most HTML, CSS, JavaScript, JSON, XML resources from the web to work on locally.
+This enables you to fetch data requests for offline development, full HTML pages for rapid prototyping and debugging, etc. Work will continue to support a wide array of rendered HTML sources rather than just raw extensions.

 **How do you run it?**